 Built by famed army general Ulysses S. Grant, Grant's Farm is now a fun attraction home to exotic animals, a garden, and free-flowing domestic brews from Anheuser Busch.

 Memorial Day marks the arrival of local food trucks serving up entrees, snacks, and sweets in the Tiergarten.
 You can also expect live music, carousel rides, and other family-friendly activities throughout the weekend.

 Laclede's Landing hosted an incredible new event during Memorial Day weekend in 2017 called The Mississippi Nights Festival.
 The festival featured live music performed by dozens of local artists, and many of the concerts were free.

 The St. Louis County Greek Festival, held in the St. Louis suburb of Town and Country, is a Memorial Day tradition for many area families.
 Thousands of visitors attend the four-day festival, which features Greek music, dancing, gifts, and plenty of authentic Greek food.

 The festival runs Friday night through Monday of Memorial Day weekend at Assumption Greek Orthodox Church at 1755 Des Peres Road in Town and Country.
 The best part?
 Admission and parking are both free.

 Memorial Day weekend at Frontier Park in St. Charles takes on an Irish twist.
 Don something green then watch the impressive Celtic dancers, jam to the live Irish music, or sample some traditional Irish food and drinks.

 There's also a Kids Village filled with art, crafts and other children's activities, so you bring the whole family.
 This festival is open to the public and admission is no charge.
 It bills itself as the largest free Irish event in the Midwest.

 Thirty dance companies from around the country perform during a three-day festival dedicated to dance at the Touhill Performing Arts Center.

-This annual event, now in its 12th year, brings in top dancers showing off talents in everything from ballet and hip-hop to modern and jazz.
+This annual event brings in top dancers showing off talents in everything from ballet and hip-hop to modern and jazz.
 Tickets are required and can be purchased in advance.